coq/ceps/text/083-boost-stdlib-dev/text.md

   * The Coq standard library, structures
   * Basic "algebraic" structures: types with decidable equality and with order.
     Most of namespace `Coq;Structures`.
+    Instances can be found in the coq-roots-orders-ex package.
-    More developped algebra canbe found in the mathematical components library: https://github.com/math-comp/math-comp
+    More developped algebra can be found in the mathematical components library: https://github.com/math-comp/math-comp
   * <details><summary>contains:</summary> Structures/GenericMinMax.v,
     Structures/Equalities.v, Structures/Orders.v,
     Structures/OrdersFacts.v, Structures/OrdersTac.v</details>
-* coq-roots-arith
+* coq-roots-arith-base
   * The Coq standard library, natural number arithmetic
   * Basic Peano Arithmetic.
 Everything can be loaded with `From Coq Require Import Arith_base`.
 Most of namespace `Coq.Arith`.
-To enjoy the `ring` and `lia` automatic tactic, you additionally need the coq-roots-nzarith package and `From Coq Require Import Arith Lia.`
+To enjoy the `ring` and `lia` automatic tactic, you additionally need the coq-roots-arith package and `From Coq Require Import Arith Lia.`
   * <details><summary>contains:</summary>
     theories/Numbers/NumPrelude.v, Numbers/NatInt/NZBase.v,
     Numbers/NatInt/NZOrder.v, Numbers/NatInt/NZProperties.v,